MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 ## Indoor mode

 Mapping indoors is challenging due to the high number of objects that very often will overlay each other.
-Vespucci has a dedicated indoor mode that allows you to filter out all objects that are not on the same level and which will automatically add the current level to new objects created their.
+Vespucci has a dedicated indoor mode that allows you to filter out all objects that are not on the same level and which will automatically add the current level to new objects created there.

 The mode can be enabled by long pressing on the lock item, see [Lock, unlock, mode switching](#lock) and selecting the corresponding menu entry.